piero-ac/totsandblocks/README.md

     1. totsandblocks is the name of folder, downloaded from the repo, and should be in the MAMP/htdocs folder
     2. Configured port number by default is 8888.
 Ex: http://localhost:8888/totsandblocks/
 2. Log in to the program:
-    * Username: pcoronado
+    * Username: kbarvaliya
-    * Password: test123
+    * Password: test12345
 3. You should now be logged in.

 ## User Manual